Admiral Way North and South Bridges Seismic Retrofit

 Final Design Complete

-Construction Begins Spring 2024
+Construction Begins July 2024

 * The schedule is subject to change.

-Once construction begins it is scheduled to last approximately 7-8 months.
+Once construction begins, it is scheduled to last approximately 7-8 months.
 Construction schedules are also subject to change and depend on factors such as weather and availability of crews and materials.

 Funding